cengage/react-magma/.changeset/cold-birds-appear.md

 "react-magma-dom": patch
 ---

-fix(Search): Reset the value for clearable search when the X is click…
+fix(Search): Reset the value for clearable search when the X is clicked